 You need six or more pupils and a large space for the game.
-Pick a "ghost hunter" (мисливця на привидів) and blindfold him/her (зав'яжіть йому/їй очі).
+Pick a "ghost hunter" and blindfold him/her.
 The other players or "ghosts" walk around the ghost hunter.
 He must try to catch one of them.
-When he catches somebody, this pupil (or ghost) must wail ([weɪl] - вити) and moan ([məon] - стогнати) like a ghost.
-The ghost hunter must guess who it is.
+When he catches somebody, this pupil (or ghost) must wail and moan like a ghost.
+The ghost hunter must guess who the ghost is.
 If the ghost hunter guesses correctly he or she then becomes a ghost and the pupil the ghost hunter caught becomes a new ghost hunter.
 If not, the ghost goes free and the ghost hunter must try again.

 8. Listen and read the Halloween rhymes and learn one of them.

-Hallowe'en Sounds

-This is the way the witches fly, witches fly, witches fly,

-This is the way the witches fly,

-Swish, swish, swish.

-This is the way the ghosts go by, ghosts go by, ghosts go by,

-This is the way the ghosts go by,

-Oooh, oooh, oooh.

-This is the way the black cats howl, black cats howl, black cats howl,

-This is the way the black cats howl,
+HALLOWE'EN SOUNDS

+This is the way the witches fly, witches fly, witches fly, This is the way the witches fly, Swish, swish, swish.
+This is the way the ghosts go by, ghosts go by, ghosts go by, This is the way the ghosts go by, Oooh, oooh, oooh.
+This is the way the black cats howl, black cats howl, black cats howl, This is the way the black cats howl, black cats howl, black cats howl, This is the way the black cats howl, Meow!
 Meow!
 Meow!
-Meow!

-This is the way the pumpkins laugh, pumpkins laugh, pumpkins laugh,

-This is the way the pumpkins laugh,
+This is the way the pumpkins laugh, pumpkins laugh, pumpkins laugh, This is the way the pumpkins laugh, Hee!
 Hee!
 Hee!
-Hee!

-This the way the night owls cry, night owls cry, night owls cry,

-This is the way the night owls cry,

-Hoo, hoo, hoo.
+This the way the night owls cry, night owls cry, This is the way the night owls cry, Hoo, hoo, hoo.

-Witch, Witch
+WITCH, WITCH